ccruizm/GBmap/scripts/README.md

-Scripts and functions for some of the analyses.
+Scripts and functions used for some of the analyses.